 The key is, you should never stop searching for speaking opportunities.

 You have a message to share, and the only way to get the message out there is to use constant outreach.

-After a while (we’re talking a year or two), if your topic and presentation are exceptional, people will start contacting you directly.
+After a while (we’re talking a year or two), if your topic, presentation, and speaking ability are exceptional, people will start contacting you directly.

 Even when this happens, don’t stop searching for new opportunities.
 Every successful, professional speaker I know keeps doing outreach.

 4. Hone Your Speaking Skills